-Jujitsu, like Brazilian jiu-jitsu, uses many belts colors as a ranking system of its practitioners.
+Jujitsu, like Brazilian jiu-jitsu, uses many belt colors as a ranking system of its practitioners.
 These belts are earned based on the training progression of a student.
 Each colored belt indicates the student’s ability level.

 What follows is a deep description of the belt ranking system in Japanese jiu-jitsu.

 The red belt is the first belt granted to jujutsu practitioners in certain dojos.
-It is usually possible to acquire it within a few weeks or months after beginning training this martial art.
+It is usually possible to acquire it within a few weeks or months after beginning training in this martial art.
 As a result, before taking their first grading, beginners in Japanese jiu-jitsu will wear a red belt.

 In this rank, you’re getting familiar with jujutsu martial art, including the intensity of training, movements, techniques, etc.